realkibou/Guardians-of-Buana/_Storyline/10_Storyline_and_Quests.md

 Summary:
 The group has to gather resources from the wreck and prepare for land travel to Tirtakencana.
 The group can take other NPC's under their wing or embark alone.

 When going through the wreckage they will find a magically sealed box, that looks like nothing but has a letter with it OR an Akmen Glee NPC will urgently ask them for help to bring it to the capital.
 They don't know what it is, they just took it for transport, but it is of critically important that it gets there.
-They drop the item off.
-(It will be ultimately be transported to Pattana Nana for futher investigation.)
+If they inspect the parcel they will find that they may need to atune to it, to find out where it needs to be delievered.
+They will deliver it and will learn to bring it to Pattana Nana for further analysis.

 Setting:
 Thick jungle forest along the lake.
 They can see the city in the distance if they make it to the west side of the peninsula.

 NPC:
-- Messanger again.
+- Body of [AkmenGlee] again.

 Quests 600 XP:
-- Med 4x150 = 600 XP: Successful delivery of the parcel
+- Med 4x150 = 600 XP: Successful delivery of the parcel to [Victor].
 - Hard 4x225XP = 1100 XP: If they help people, someone gets bitten by a snake and need to be stabalized.
 If they nourish and help people and they make it also to the town.
 Make thr survival of the group thr hard encounter, and make the NPCs normal people, clumsy as well

 Fights:
-- Easy 4x75 = 300 XP: 3x Giant Poisonous Snakes that have to be fought if they walk careless, or that can be circumvented if they are aware and clever.
+- GIVEN Easy 4x75 = 300 XP: 4x Giant Poisonous Snakes that have to be fought if they walk careless, or that can be circumvented if they are aware and clever.
-- Med 4x150 = 600 XP:
+- Med 4x150 = 600 XP: Bandit attack in the night.

 Conclusion:
 The group arrives at the capital city and can get some rest and level up.

 ## Session 3 - Arrival in Tirtakencana Investigation of the Darkness in the North - 1200 XP
 Objective:
 The group is looking to set in the city, explore maybe a bit, stock supplies.
-Most importantly delivering the parcel and getting the overall story-defining call to investigate the north of Buana.
+They get rewarded for bringing the survivors to the town, make the local news and get the attention of ???.
+They will be invited to another quest (to see if they are worth it) to travel to Banua Tapel.

+Banua Tapel:

+After this they will get the ultimate quest to check out the corruption in the north north.

+In addition they delivery the parcel to the destination and find a quirly crazy mad scientist, halfling with big eyes.
+That is explaning them about the rifts.
+The group will get the info to bring the shard to the wise group of Pattana Nana.

 Summary:

-Settting:
+Setting:
 There are rumors and story going around that the water of the north is becoming corputed and polluted.
 Nobody knows anything really for sure, since Tirtakencana is quite far away.
 But if the rumors are true this is somthing of high significance and unsettling.

 NPCs:
-- High Consile
+- High Council of Tirtakencana
+- [Victor] Quirly character that receives the parcel.

 Quests:
+Easy - City quest by a random NPC
+Easy - They need a boat to go upstream to Tlabahe Biat?
+How do they get it?
+Med - Road encounter on the way to Banua Tapel
+Med - Riddle in the Town of 1000 Masks, Or encounter with a temple like Indiana Jones (Traps, Stoneballs etc.)
+Med - Find out what is up with Banua Tapel
+Med - Fight with some animals / goons
-- There are rumors and story going around that the water of the north is becoming corputed and polluted.
+Hard - EPIC fight in Banua Tapel (reward is the mask of Barong) Hard - There are rumors and story going around that the water of the north is becoming corputed and polluted.
 Nobody knows anything really for sure, since Tirtakencana is quite far away.
 But if the rumors are true this is somthing of high significance and unsettling.
-The high consile of Tirtakencana is looking for information on that matter and is offering a high reward.
+The High Council of Tirtakencana is looking for information on that matter and is offering a high reward.

 ## Session 4 - 1700 XP
-Objective:
-The group hears about a faction that focused on enlightment and knowledge and about their ability to become gods.

 Summary:
 Setting:
 NPCs: